tiltime/product-list-app/README.md

 #Note
 1. I'm not sure `you are not expected to implement Delete or Create functionalities` in the assignment means we don't need to do upload/delete image or not so I just added edit form do existing images in array in sample data you provided.
-2. Reducer inside store will need to refactor to use combineStore
-3. No serverside rendering
+2. No serverside rendering